HEERA ALAYA

 Selecting the right shade is instinctive.
 And I improvise to get the desired effect.

-Painting makes me calm.
+Painting brings me a sense of calm.

 My wife, Alessandra, and I do what we like and what pleases us.